 Decreasing the bandwidth of the measurement increases proportionately the number of readings necessary to obtain the same level of jitter reduction.
-For example, half the bandwidth requires twice as many readings of noise figure averaged together to obtain the same jitter reduction.
+For example, half the bandwidth requires twice as many readings of noise figure averaged together to obtain the same jitter reduction; one fourth requires four time as many readings, and so on.
+These additional readings do not necessarily extend the time for the measurement proportionately.
 If time constraints limit the number of averages during DUT measurement (e.g. in manufacturing), use more averages during calibration.
 This will make the correction for all subsequent DUT measurements more accurate.